-Construction activities are 36 percent complete.
-During February 2017, Hensel Phelps Construction Company (HPCC) continued with earthwork operations with soil placement in fill areas using both backfill and imported materials.
-Rock crushing continues.
-HPCC continues to place sub ballast and ballast in the lay up yard and has begun the installation of special trackwork.
-Structural steel work in the Service and Inspection Building (SIB) continues.
+During March 2017, Hensel Phelps Construction Company (HPCC) continued with earthwork operations and blasted rock crushing continues.
+HPCC's subcontractor continues to place ballast and welded rail in the lay up yard and has begun the installation of special trackwork.
+Structural steel work in the Service and Inspection Building (SIB) continues and structural steel work began in the Maintenance of Way Building (MWB).
 Concrete work continued in the blow pit and wheel truing pit areas.
-HPCC continued working on foundations and stem walls for the Maintenance of Way (MOW) Building and the Transportation Police Building.
+HPCC continued working on foundations and stem walls for the Transportation Police Building (TPB) and the Train Wash Facility (TWF).
 HPCC continues to progress utility installation including water lines, ductbank, storm sewer lines and sanitary lines.
-The contractor did not progress on the installation of the retaining wall and the sanitary lift station during February.